-If you’re shopping for a new mid-range GPU in 2020, chances are you’re going to find yourself torn between two very appealing options in this price range: the Nvidia GeForce RTX 2060 Super and the AMD Radeon RX 5700 XT.
+If you’re shopping for a new mid-range GPU in 2020, chances are you’re going to find yourself torn between two very attractive options in this price range: the Nvidia GeForce RTX 2060 Super and the AMD Radeon RX 5700 XT.

 Both of the abovementioned GPUs came out around the same time last year – the RX 5700 XT launched on the 7th of July 2019, with the RTX 2060 Super following only two days later, so they are both relatively new models.